BenjaminKobjolke/track-kilometers-for-your-next-marathon/README.md

        'base_url' => '/track-kilometers-for-your-next-marathon/public',  // Update this for your environment
        'email' => [
            'from_address' => 'your-email@domain.com',  // Email address for password reset emails
-           'from_name' => 'Marathon Training Tracker'   // Name shown in emails ]
+           'from_name' => 'Training Tracker'   // Name shown in emails
+       ]
    ];
    ```